LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

                we call that "overriding": The job label must be kept the same as in the ``<MACHINE>-build-and-test.yml`` file in the `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_,
-               and the job implementation can be adapted.
-If you override a shared job, please add a comment to describe the change.
+               and the RAJA-specific job can be adapted.
+If you override a shared job, please add a comment to describe the change in the ``RAJA/.gitlab/<MACHINE>-build-and-test-extra.yml`` file where
+               the job is overridden.

 =================
 Azure CI Tasks